mrotaru/mrotaru.co.uk-data/blog/javascript-private-properties/index.md

 ### Class Fields

 The [class fields proposal](https://github.com/tc39/proposal-class-fields) ([Stage 3](https://tc39.es/process-document/) as of Feb 2020) includes provisions for private properties - but not for private _methods_.
 When using the syntax in this proposal, simply initializing private properties in the constructor is not sufficient - we need to use the "class field declaration" syntax to _declare_ them.
-Public properties do not need to be declared.
+Public properties can also be _declared_, but it is not required.
 This proposal is currently implemented and enabled by default in Chrome, Firefox and Node - but not in IE, Edge or Safari.

 ```js
 class Foo {